ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

       class to modify (and related :code:`::lua` method).

    3. Some traffic elements are implemented in Lua.
-Their state is stored in Redis usually in json form.
+Their state is stored in Redis usually in JSON form.
 This includes, for example, the SNMP devices.

 In order to add a custom timeseries it's necessary to identify the correct case above.
 It's also important to note that not all the traffic elements can be exported.